Critical Reading in the Natural Sciences

-- Learn from headings within the Introduction, Methods, Results, & Conclusion.
+- Learn from headings within the introduction, methods, results, and conclusion.
 These may be summations of major themes of the paper or signify topic shifts.

 - Tolerate confusion or ambiguity during your first read.
 Try not to expect the complexities of the paper to be clarified immediately.
-Your confusion can generate excellent questions that may be answered during your second read, or if not, provide material for discussion or further investigation.
+Your confusion can generate excellent questions that may be answered during your second read; if not, it may provide material for discussion or further investigation.

 - Summarize.
 As you reach the end of a section of interest, ask yourself if you could explain it to someone else.
 If yes, great!
-If no, give it another read.
+If not, give it another read.

 - Ask yourself questions throughout the paper.
 This is the “critical” component of critical reading.
 Is evidence well-supported?
 Presented clearly?
 What are the study’s broader implications?